Britt100616/eleventy-base-blog-bp/content/blog/sixthpost.md

 ---
-title: this is my sixth post
+title: The Yorkshire Ripper series
-description: this shows a description about using github
+description: this is about the yorkshire ripper series that I did during my postgraduate degree